sykoyoyo/robotpy-how-to/programming/basic-webcam/mjpg-streamer-setup.md

 2. Type `py -3 installer.py --download-opkg mjpg-streamer`

-3. Connect to robot wifi and type `py -3 installer.py --install-opkg mjpg-streamer`
+3. Connect to robot wifi and type `py -3 installer.py --install-opkg mjpg-streamer` (or on mac) `python3 installer.py install-opkg mjpg-streamer`

 4. Reboot system with webcam plugged in on a USB port.
 The stream will, by default, be at `ROBOT_IP_ADDRESS:5800` where `ROBOT_IP_ADDRESS` could be 10.44.80.2